BlueBrain/Brayns/README.md

 Additional parameters, such as ***--plugin***, can be specified in a similar fashion as in the **braynsService** application.

+## Python and JSON-RPC API

+A running instance of braynsService can be monitored using ***brayns*** Python package or a websocket client and the JSON-RPC API.

+For more details about the client APIs, see the [doc](https://github.com/BlueBrain/Brayns/python/README.md).

 ## Known Bugs

+* Production renderer crashes if used with empty scene, it is a bug in OSPRAY see [here](https://github.com/ospray/ospray/issues/530).

 Please file a [Bug Report](https://github.com/BlueBrain/Brayns/issues) if you find new issues which have not been reported already.
 If you find an